Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

 Unlike the actual guessing attack, in the process, we do not remove passwords from $\Xgt$ when those are guessed correctly; that is, the same password can be guessed multiple times by different combinations of rules and words.
 This is necessary to correctly model the functional compatibility.
 In the same way, we do not consider the identity mangling rule (\ie $\T{:}$) in the construction of the training set.
 When it occurs, we remove it from the rules set.
 To the same end, we do not consider hits caused by \textit{conditional identity transformations} \ie $r\apply{w}=w$. \paragraph{Training set configuration} The creation of a training set entails the proper selection of the sets $\Xgt$ and $\Xd$ as well as the rules-set $\RS$.
 Arguably, the most critical choice is the set $\Xgt$, as this is the ground-truth on which we base the approximation of the compatibility function.
 In our study, we select $\Xgt$ to be the password leak discovered by \textit{4iQ} in the \textit{Dark Web} \cite{4iq}.
-We completely anonymized all entries by removing users' information, and obtained a set of $\sim 4 \cdot10^8$ of {\em unique} passwords.
+We completely anonymized all entries by removing users' information and obtained a set of $\sim 4 \cdot10^8$ of {\em unique} passwords.
 We use this set as $\Xgt$ within our models.\\ Similarly, we want $\Xd$ to be a good description of the dictionary-space.
-However, in this case, we exploit the generalization capability of the neural network that can automatically infer a general description of the input space from a relatively small training set.
-In our experiments, we use the \textit{LinkedIn} leak as $\Xd$.\\ Finally, we train three neural networks that learn the compatibility function for three different rules-sets; namely \textit{PasswordPro}, \textit{generated} and \textit{generated2}.
+However, in this case, we are supported by the generalization capability of the neural network that can automatically obtain a more general description of the input space.
+In our experiments, we use the \textit{LinkedIn} leak as~$\Xd$.

+Finally, we train three neural networks that learn the compatibility function for three different rules-sets; namely \textit{PasswordPro}, \textit{generated} and \textit{generated2}.
 Those sets are provided with the \textit{Hashcat} software and widely studied in previous works \cite{reasoning, imprl, FLA}.
 Table \ref{tab:rules} lists them along with some additional information.

 Eventually, the labels we collect in the guessing process are extremely sparse.
 In our experiments, more than $95\%$ of the guesses are a miss, causing our training-set to be extremely unbalanced towards the negative class.